leandrooriente/react-ui-kit-boilerplate/README.md

-# react-ui-kit-boilerplate
+# React UI Kit boilerplate

-A React UI Kit boilerplate with Styled Components, Typescript and Jest
+A React UI Kit boilerplate with Styled Components, Typescript and Jest.